January 10th, 2017

 M. Genitalium infections can be asymptomatic in many men and women.
 56% females and 94% males do not exhibit any symptoms when infected with M. Genitalium, says International Journal of Epidemiology.

 Most doctors do not recommend undergoing testing for M. Genitalium until or unless the symptoms continue to exhibit even after treating all other susceptible STDs with similar symptoms.
-In fact, there isn’t any FDA approved diagnostic test for M. Genitalium.
+In fact, there isn’t any FDA-Cleared diagnostic test for M. Genitalium.

 The antibiotics used for treating infections such as cervicitis, PID and urethritis are usually not effective against Mycoplasma Genitalium.
 Therefore, failure of treatment with such antibiotics can be a strong indication for the presence of M. Genitalium infection and doctors may prescribe other antibiotics which are effective against it.